 Long-day plants require at least 14 to 18 hours of light each day.
-Most vegetables and garden flowers are long-day plants, and when they don't receive enough light they get pale and leggy.
+Most seedlings for vegetables and garden flowers are long-day plants.
+When they don't receive enough light they get pale and leggy.

 Day-neutral plants, including foliage plants, geraniums, coleus and African violets, are usually satisfied with 8 to 12 hours of light all year-round.

 Yes, but full-spectrum lights have more of the type of light plants need.
 Your plants will be healthier and more vigorous with abundant, full-spectrum light.